sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 ---
-title: Hedda Gabler
+title: Hedda Gabler (Marber)
 year: "2025"
 authors: by HENRIK IBSEN
-authors2: in a version by PATRICK MARBER
+authors2: in a new version by PATRICK MARBER
 subtitle: Just married.
 Buried alive.
 Hedda longs to be free.
 showtimes:
   - time: 2025-07-08 19:30